Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Parallelized DMPC Algorithm

 \section{Parallelized DMPC Algorithm}

 In the previous section, we have formulated local optimization problems for all subsystems and assumptions that allow for their parallelized evaluation while ensuring recursive feasibility.
-While the satisfaction of Assumptions~\ref{ass:common coupled state constraints},~\ref{ass:existence of RPI set},~\ref{ass:terminal set} and~\ref{ass:consistency constraint sets} needs to be ensured during the initialization, Assumption~\ref{ass:consistency constraint} is the only assumption that needs to be taken into account online.
-In this section, we elaborate on the initialization procedure, present a recursive algorithm to determine reference trajectories such that Assumption~\ref{ass:consistency constraint} is satisfied, and state the overall control algorithm.
+While the satisfaction of Ass.~\ref{ass:common coupled state constraints},~\ref{ass:existence of RPI set},~\ref{ass:terminal set} needs to be ensured during the initialization, Ass.~\ref{ass:consistency constraint} is the only assumption that needs to be taken into account online.
+In this section, we detail the initialization procedure, present a recursive algorithm to update reference trajectories such that Ass.~\ref{ass:consistency constraint} is satisfied, and state the overall DMPC algorithm.